ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 This may also inform whether a project may want to lock themselves to a specific compiler verion.
 Rust has had three major edition releases so far: Rust 2015, Rust 2018, and Rust 2021.
 A project that has adopted the latest one as it's standard compiler version, Rust 2021, would find that `array::from_fn` is not available to them.
 This is perhaps an argument for avoiding being too strict about locking to a specific edition, however safety critical projects that require certified compilers do not have this luxury.

+# Working with `unsafe` Code

+## What does unsafe actually mean?

+Many people assume that `unsafe` disables ALL compiler checks, however, it only relaxes a small number.
+For example, the compiler will still protect against uninitialized variables, full type checking will still be performed, the borrow checker will still constrain references, and many other checks will still be enforced.
+So what does `unsafe` actually let you do then?
+Only the following:

+**Dereference a raw pointer:** Rather than relaxing the borrow checker rules for references, unsafe Rust instead retains them but gives unconstrained access to pointers.
+This is also especially important for C language interfacing.

+**Call an unsafe function/method or Access fields of unions:** Examples include functions that increase performance by relaxing safety, such as by eliminating runtime range checking.
+Also, unsafe functions may be used as the building blocks needed in the creation of higher level abstractions.
+Again, this is also especially important for C language interfacing.

+**Access or modify a mutable static variable:** Rust provability rules rely on local function knowledge only and since global variable usage cannot be understood without a global system usage analysis, Rust doesn't allow them in safe code.

+**Inline assembler** This is needed for OS level programming,especially where access to special purpose CPU system registers is necessary.

+**Implement an unsafe trait**

+Refer to section [Unsafe Rust](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) in *The Rust Programming Language* and [Unsafety](https://doc.rust-lang.org/reference/unsafety.html) in *The Rust Reference* for more rationale.

+## Writing `unsafe` Code

+So if `unsafe` will be necessary at times, how can you know what rules you need to keep in mind as you do it?
+The Rustonomicon ([https://doc.rust-lang.org/nomicon](https://doc.rust-lang.org/nomicon)), is the official document that describes what considerations are needed when writing `unsafe` code.
+Aside from being an interesting read with concise descriptions of the rules the compiler expects `unsafe` to abide by, it also offers examples where you might find yourself needing to use unsafe code and suggestions for ways to address it.

+## Additional Considerations for `unsafe` code

+**Third Party Crates/Libraries vs Unsafe**

+A great strength of `cargo` and Rust crates is the wide availabilty of 3rd party libraries.
+However, a potential issue is the uncertain correctness of their usage of `unsafe`.
+While the Rust standard libraries have language experts reviewing unsafe usage (in addition to the community at large), 3rd party crates may not have such vetting.

+**Coding Standards vs Unsafe**

+Coding standards are a common requirement in safety-oriented development processes.
+They typically include both requirements and best practices to rein-in easy to misuse parts of the language.
+For example, one C language standard may say: "goto shall not be used to jump backwards or to create loops" while another says "goto shall not be used at all".
+Similarly, in Rust, it's easy to imagine well intended limits being placed on the use of `unsafe`.
+However, given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could lead to serious problems.
+One area in particular where `unsafe` is absolutely necessary is interfacing to C libraries.

 # Is Rust Still a Science Project?

 We can now understand at least some of the complexity of using/learning Rust programming as: